TailGuy/DF-docker/README.md

 ```

 ### Running the docker compose script
-run the project
+Build and run the project in detached mode:
 ```
 docker compose up --build -d
 ```

-to stop the project run
+To stop the project:
 ```
 docker compose down
 ```